The Florida Scrub Jay is the state’s only endemic bird.

 However, when scrub jays are present, landowners aren’t necessarily free to use their Florida land however they’d like.

-Often, they need to take certain action before clearing or impacting the property per federal regulations.
+Often, they need to take certain actions before clearing or impacting their property per federal regulations.

-An incidental take permit is a permit issued by the USFWS (US Fish and Wildlife Service) to permit impact of any kind to a species, including the degradation of its habitat.
+An incidental take permit is a permit issued by the USFWS (US Fish and Wildlife Service) to permit impact of any kind to an endangered species, including the degradation of its habitat.